MIT-Emerging-Talent/ET6-practice-code-review/README.md

-# California Group
+# MIT G#23 - California Group 🌴

-Welcome to **California Group** Repository,
+Welcome!

-We are proudly part of the **MIT Computer and Data Science Foundation Track _2024-2025_**.
+We are proudly part of the **MIT Computer and Data Science Foundations Track _2024-2025_**.

-California is dedicated to fostering a culture of trust, respect, and accountability while promoting open communication and efficient collaboration.
+**California** is dedicated to fostering a culture of trust, respect, and accountability while promoting open communication and efficient collaboration.
 Our goal is to create an environment that values diverse perspectives, encourages teamwork, and drives success.
-We support continuous learning and innovative thinking, enhancing our collaborative efforts.
+We support continuous learning and innovative thinking.
 Our shared commitment to growth and development empowers each member to contribute and learn from collective experiences, ensuring we work together effectively to achieve success.